Qovery/documentation/website/docs/using-qovery/configuration/cluster-advanced-settings.md

 | Type    | Description                                                                 | Default Value |
 |---------|-----------------------------------------------------------------------------|---------------|
 | boolean | Enable the AWS ALB controller to manage the load balancer for the cluster.  | `true`        |

+Requirements for customers using custom VPCs (Qovery Managed VPC does not require these steps):
+* On public subnets: add a label `kubernetes.io/role/elb` with the value `1` to the subnet where the ALB will be created.
+* On private subnets: add a label `kubernetes.io/role/internal-elb` with the value `1` to the subnet where the ALB will be created.
+* On all subnets: add a label `kubernetes.io/cluster/<cluster-name>` with the value `shared` to the subnet where the ALB will be created.

 #### load_balancer.size ![](/img/advanced_settings/scaleway.svg)